 If we are made aware of a labor issue or other problem in our supply chain, whether through an audit, a reported grievance, or through contact with NGOs, we immediately work with the supplier to address the issue.
 We require timely correction of non-conformance issues and closely follow up with suppliers.
 We are pleased to report zero findings of incidents of child labor in any of our supply chain in the past five years.

-Our commitment to ensuring our supply chain maintains fair labor practices extends well beyond our audit requirements.
-We regularly train suppliers on key issues in this area.
+Our commitment to ensuring our sites and supply chain maintain fair labor practices extends well beyond our regular audits.
+We routinely train employees and suppliers on key issues in this area.
 In 2019, we conducted targeted training for 74 key suppliers in Taiwan, Malaysia, Singapore and Thailand on “Supply Chain Sustainability: Turning Policy into Action” in collaboration with other industry members.
 This training covered forced and child labor topics, including the prohibition on recruitment fees and its underlying rationale: protecting the human rights of employees who are often vulnerable to abuse.
+We also recently sponsored training through the RBA on the topic of Mitigating Risk of Forced Labor and Impact of COVID-19 on Migrant Workers in the Supply Chain.
+This was well attended by internal Western Digital employees as well as 140 suppliers.

 In addition to audits and risk assessments, we invite both employees and business partners to bring human rights issues to our attention, and we protect the people who do.
 We regularly remind employees and suppliers about the availability of our global ethics helpline, an anonymous service managed by an independent third party, for reporting misconduct or other problems.
 The helpline is available 24 hours a day in all of the major languages spoken by our employees.
 When we receive reports of misconduct, we promptly investigate and correct any confirmed problems.